Liberal or moderate? Depends which Tim Walz you’re talking about.

 “I believe people grow and change,” says Terry Fisher, a native of Minneapolis who was hosting a picnic for old friends in Minnehaha Park earlier this week.
 “It’s good to be open.”

-“I respect him for that,” says Vanessa Seng, a Democrat from Inver Grove Heights south of St. Paul.
+“I respect him for that,” says Vanessa Seng, a Democrat from Inver Grove Heights, south of St. Paul.
 “He saw what he had to work with and got things done.”

 With Democratic control of the state legislature, Mr. Walz got many things done over the past two years – a record both sides have referenced in ads. “[Y]ou don’t win elections to bank political capital,” Mr. Walz wrote on X last year.
 “You win elections to burn political capital and improve lives.”